E11I3N0R/R-Shiny/README.md

 March 1855 to help implement hygiene practices that drastically reduced preventable deaths from disease among wounded soldiers.

-##
+## Data Visualizations:

-For reference, I’ve included the graphic that inspired this project on the next page: Nightingale’s famous chart depicting the causes of mortality in the British army during the Crimean War from April 1854 to March 1856.
+For reference, I’ve included the graphic that inspired this project below: Nightingale’s famous chart depicting the causes of mortality in the British army during the Crimean War from April 1854 to March 1856.
 This *rose diagram* is alternatively called a *coxcomb* or a *polar area chart*.